 Stone Blossom Sangha was founded in 2002 as a meditation group for the members of the Cascade Unitarian Universalist Church (CUUF).
 CUUF is a welcoming and caring community which supports spiritual paths of all denominations.
-In 2002 three people approached the board of trustees at CUUF with a request to start a Zen meditation group.
+In 2002, three people approached the board of trustees at CUUF with a request to start a Zen meditation group.
 Stone Blossom Sangha grew out of this UUBF practice group.
-In November of 2002, Todd "Daiko" Petit and Sharon "Meho" Petit arrived looking for a local practice group to supplement their practice at Dai Bai Zan Cho Bo Zen Ji (Choboji) temple in Seattle.
-They brought with them a modest Buddha statue and the discipline and form learned from their two teachers, Genjo Marinello Osho and Genko Kathy Blackman Ni Osho.
+In November of 2002, Todd and Sharon Petit arrived looking for a local practice group to supplement their practice at Dai Bai Zan Cho Bo Zen Ji (Choboji) temple in Seattle.
+They brought with them a modest Buddha statue and the discipline and form learned from their two teachers, Genjo Marinello Osho and Genko Kathy Blackman Ni-Osho.

 Sharon "Meho" & Todd "Daiko" Petit

-Our Zen practice is led by Sharon "Meho" & Todd "Daiko" Petit, who have received the core Rinzai Zen dharma teachings through abbott Genjo Marinello Osho of Dai Bai Zan Cho Bo Zen Ji ("Choboji") in Seattle.
+Our Zen practice is led by Sharon "Meho" Petit Sensei and Todd "Daiko" Petit, who have been formal practitioners of Rinzai Zen for nearly two decades and are students of abbott Genjo Marinello Roshi of Dai Bai Zan Cho Bo Zen Ji ("Choboji") in Seattle.